 Connor Riddlesden is currently in his final year studying Mathematics BSc (Hons).
 With financial support from Coventry Universities Global Mobility team, Connor has worked, studied and experienced no less than three international trips in three years.
 Here he shares his experiences.

 During my first year, I worked on a group project with Laurea University of Applied Sciences and Metropolia University of Applied Sciences in Helsinki, as part of my Add+vantage module.
-Coventry University's Add+vantage scheme is designed to broaden undergraduate students' knowledge, skills and qualifications within a work focused environment.

 The project lasted two weeks, with the first week in Coventry and the second in Helsinki.
 The project brought together students from a variety of courses and the brief was to create a new piece of assistive technology that could help those with a disability.
 My team’s device won the award for the most innovative device.
 The device was aimed at those with mobility issues and would send a picture to a mobile device when a face was detected close to a door.

 Whilst in Helsinki, we made regular trips to the saunas and sampled some of the local delicacies including salmiakki (salty liquorice) sweets.
 We also had a team building visit to Tallinn for the day with the Finnish students.

 This project was funded by the Global Mobility team, which aims to support students to engage in internationalisation across the globe and offers a catalogue of programmes and funding for students.